-- 1) Turn the throttle grip to the slow position. - 2) Put the shift lever in Neutral position. - Run the engine for 2-3 minutes at idling speed if it has been running at full speed. - 3 Push the stop switch to stop the engine.
+- 1 Turn the throttle grip to the slow position. - 2) Put the shift lever in Neutral position.

+Run the engine for 2-3 minutes at idling speed if it has been running at full speed.

+(3) Push the stop switch to stop the engine.

-- After stopping the engine, close the air vent screw on the tank cap. - Disconnect the fuel connector of the engine or the fuel tank.
+- After stopping the engine, close the air vent screw on the tank cap. - Close the fuel cock knob.
+(5B) - Disconnect the fuel connector of the engine or the fuel tank.
+(5BS)